- Rapid Reference 🚀

 the strategy of using different tests

 Every hospital will have a preferred diagnostic strategy for detecting C. difficile.
 Discuss with your infectious disease colleagues which assay your hospital uses and the best strategy for its application.
-Some potential algorithms are as follows:
+Some common algorithms are as follows:

-- (1) Accept only unformed stool for testing (to screen out patients with low pre-test probability).
+- (1) Accept only unformed stool for testing (to screen out patients with low pretest probability).
 Then use the PCR to test for C. difficile toxin A or B. If positive, assume that the patient has clinical C. difficile and treat as such.

-- (2) Start with glutamate dehydrogenase or PCR as a screening test.
+- (2) Start with glutamate dehydrogenase or PCR, as a screening test.
 If positive, then use an ELISA assay to detect toxins as a confirmatory test.

 - A patient on treatment for C. difficile may have a false-negative toxin assay (due to suppression of bacterial replication).